Law-AI/summarization/dataset/README.md

 This folder contains dataset of the paper *Legal Case Document Summarization: Extractive and Abstractive Methods and their Evaluation* accepted at AACL-IJCNLP 2022.
 The dataset repository can be downloaded from https://zenodo.org/record/7152317#.Yz6mJ9JByC0 .

 There are 3 datasets :
-- IN-Abs : Indian Supreme Court case documents & their `abstractive' summaries, obtained from http://www.liiofindia.org/in/cases/cen/INSC/
+- IN-Abs : Indian Supreme Court case documents & their *abstractive* summaries, obtained from http://www.liiofindia.org/in/cases/cen/INSC/
-- IN-Ext : Indian Supreme Court case documents & their `extractive' summaries, written by two law experts (A1, A2).
+- IN-Ext : Indian Supreme Court case documents & their *extractive* summaries, written by two law experts (A1, A2).
-- UK-Abs : United Kingdom (U.K.) Supreme Court case documents & their `abstractive' summaries, obtained from https://www.supremecourt.uk/decided-cases/
+- UK-Abs : United Kingdom (U.K.) Supreme Court case documents & their *abstractive* summaries, obtained from https://www.supremecourt.uk/decided-cases/

 # Details of each dataset